browserup/browserup-proxy/README.md

 The proxy is programmatically controlled via a REST interface or by being embedded directly inside Java-based programs and unit tests.
 It captures performance data in the [HAR format](http://groups.google.com/group/http-archive-specification).
 In addition it can actually control HTTP traffic, such as:

- - blacklisting and whitelisting certain URL patterns
+ - blocklisting and allowlisting certain URL patterns
  - simulating various bandwidth and latency
  - remapping DNS lookups
  - flushing DNS caching